shakenfist/occystrap/README.md

 manifest-homeassistant_home-assistant-stable.json
 ```

+Optionally, you can also compress the layers to save even more space with the
+`compress-layers` flag to `fetch-to-extracted`.

 `catalog.json` is an Occy Strap specific artefact which maps which layers are used by which image.
 Each of the manifest files for the various images have been converted to have a unique name instead of `manifest.json` as well.

 To extract a single image from such a shared directory, use the `recreate-image` command: